farhnkrnapratma/tuxfetch/README.md

 There are two `make` command options for updating Tuxfetch:

-1. `update` :: Update Tuxfetch to the newer version.
+1. `update` update Tuxfetch to the newer version but keep the configuration file.
-2. `clean-update` :: Update Tuxfetch to the newer version, remove the previous configuration file, and generate the new one.
+2. `clean-update` update Tuxfetch to the newer version, remove the previous configuration file, and generate the new one.

 #### With `tuxfetch` command

 If Tuxfetch is already installed, there are two `tuxfetch` command options for updating Tuxfetch:

-1. `--update|-up` :: Equivalent to the `make update` command.
+1. `--update | -up` equivalent to `make update` command.
-2. `--clean-update|-cup` :: Equivalent to the `make clean-update` command.
+2. `--clean-update | -cup` equivalent to `make clean-update` command.

 ### Uninstalling